Order revenue intervals

 Note

 These attributes have a Decimal data type.
 All Decimal data types share the same set of conditions.
-Recommended conditions for these attributes are identified with “ Recommended” and conditions with more limited use cases are identified with “ Not recommended”.
+Recommended conditions for this attribute are identified with “ More useful” and conditions with more limited use cases are identified with “ Less useful”.

 Condition